 - When writing your post headline, we recommend plugging it into CoSchedule's Headline Analyzer and tweaking it until you have a score above 75.
 Posts with a score of at least 75 see a significant bump in clicks, time on page, and engagement with in-post links.

 We expect you to write and submit your final draft in the time frame outlined in your pitch.
 If you miss your deadline, your post will not be published.
-We are super flexible when it comes to extensions so just shoot us an email and ask!
+But we are super flexible when it comes to extensions so just shoot us an email and ask!

 When Will I Hear About My Post?

-We check in on our post submissions once a week.
-If we like your pitch, you should get an email back from us within 7 days (at the latest).
+We check in on our post submissions twice a month.
+If we like your pitch, you should get an email back from us within 14 days.
 We only respond to pitches we accept.
-If you don’t get a response within 7 days, you can assume we didn’t accept your pitch.
+If you don't get a response within 14 days, you can assume we didn't accept your pitch.
 Feel free to pitch us something else though!